ByteWelder/Decktility/README.md

 This project is in **beta**.
 Upcoming changes:

 - M2 heat insert nuts are being replaced (`3.5 x 3 mm` to `3.2 x 2 mm`)
-- Electronics plateau lowered from `3 mm` to `2 mm` to create more space for cabling.
+- Electronics plateau lowered from `3 mm` to `2 mm` to create more space for wiring.
 - Electronics plateau improvements for new FET setup
 - Battery status kernel driver support